mutiaree/CapstoneProjectWebScraping/README.md

 # Web-Scrapping using Beautifulsoup

-Web scrapping is one of a method that we can use to colleting the data from internet.
+Web scrapping is one of a method that we can use to collecting the data from internet.
 In this project, we will try to scrap Indonesian exchanged rate from www.exchange-rates.org.
 To do this we will only use a couple default library from python and BeautifulSoup.

 ## Dependencies